Agate Gemstone Information

 Lesser Known Agate Varieties:

 Agate gemstones are one of the oldest stones in recorded history.
 Agate is known as a stone of protection, protecting one from nightmares, stress and fatigue.
 Since biblical times, agates have been worn and used in jewelry to protect against imminent storms.
-They were highly valued as talismans and amulet throughout ancient times.
+They were highly valued as talismans and amulets throughout ancient times.

 Agate has the ability to quench thirst and protect from fevers.
 Alternative healers will place agate stone on the solar plexus to alleviate stomach illnesses.
 Agate is a stone of strength and gives the power to move forward and carry on through tough times.